legend-exp/remage/docs/rmg-commands.md

 * `Reset` – Reset all parameters of vertex confinement, so that it can be reconfigured.
 * `SampleOnSurface` – If true (or omitted argument), sample on the surface of solids
 * `SamplingMode` – Select sampling mode for volume confinement
+* `FirstSamplingVolume` – Select the type of volume which will be sampled first for intersections
 * `MaxSamplingTrials` – Set maximum number of attempts for sampling primary positions in a volume
 * `ForceContainmentCheck` – If true (or omitted argument), perform a containment check even after sampling from a natively sampleable object.
 This is only an extra sanity check that does not alter the behaviour.